 Death Road Bolivia Accidents

-Prior to these changes, it wasn’t uncommon for travelers to plunge to their deaths off mountainside or die in crashes on a frequent, almost daily basis with around 300 deaths recorded in a year for several years running.
+Prior to these changes, it wasn’t uncommon for travelers to plunge to their deaths off the mountainside or die in crashes on a frequent, almost daily basis, with around 300 deaths recorded in a year for several years running.

 However, the most important factor in decreasing the amount of accidents on the Death Road is due to its decreased use.
 A new road was built in 2007 connecting Coroico to La Paz.
 This newer, well-maintained two-lane highway is now the preferred route between these two cities in Bolivia, thereby decreasing traffic on the Death Road significantly.

 Read More: La Paz, Bolivia: Ultimate Traveler’s Guide

 While the Death Road is now, in many cases, considered obsolete thanks to the newer Cotapata-Santa Bárbara highway, it is still a usable public road that receives a not insignificant amount of traffic.
 While the newer highway connects most destinations between Coroico and La Paz, there are destinations along the route that are still only accessible via the North Yungas Road.

 The Death Road was officially closed to bus and truck traffic after the new road was opened, though cars are welcome to continue to use the Death Road – and many still do.

 Travelers are free to visit Bolivia’s Death Road with few limitations if they’re looking for a memorable adventure.
 In fact, the Death Road has long been among the most popular destinations for a day trip from La Paz.

 By far, the most popular way to visit the Death Road in Bolivia is by taking a small group day trip departing from La Paz.
 As this lush yet terrifying road is located in a remote part of the country, almost reaching the Amazon Rainforest, using La Paz as a starting point is almost universally required.